TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/PS5 Riffmaster.md

 ## Input Info

-This input report deviates from the rest and uses the PS5 DualSense output report.
+This input report deviates from other PlayStation devices and uses the PS5 DualSense output report.
 For simplicity, the report will be documented similarly to how Xbox One reports are documented.

 Length: 64 bytes

 - Byte 0: Report ID (`0x01`)
+- Byte 1: Joystick X
+  - Left is `0x00`, right is `0xFF`.
+- Byte 2: Joystick Y
+  - Up is `0x00`, down is `0xFF`.
 - Bytes 1-7: Unused
   - 1-4 are the DualSense stick axes, and are `0x80`
   - 5-7 are `0x00`